mohammadmu1/data-structures-and-algorithms/array-binary-search/README.md

-# Data Structure Insert at Mid of Array
+# Data Structure Binary Search on Array
 <!-- Description of the  -->
-challenge is a simple task where you are required to take an array and add element at the middle of the array and return the new array.
+challenge is a simple task where you are required to take an array and key and search the key index and return the index using binary search .
 ## Whiteboard Process
 <!-- Embedded whiteboard image -->
 ![](../array-binary-search/assists/whiteBoard%20(2).png)